redhat-cop/container-pipelines/README.md

 These pipeline quickstarts include an Ansible inventory through which they can be automatically deployed and managed using the [OpenShift Applier](https://github.com/redhat-cop/openshift-applier) role.

 ## Optional: Use a container that contains ansible
 So you don't have to install ansible on your machine.
-Just type `oc run ansible-cli --image=openshift/origin-ansible  -- tail -f /dev/null`
+Just type `oc run -i -t tool-box-test --image=quay.io/redhat-cop/tool-box --rm bash`.
+More into on the toolbox container can be found at https://github.com/redhat-cop/containers-quickstarts/tree/master/tool-box.